-Against this backdrop, several segments are coming into greater focus as growth drivers – Asian travellers, business event and incentive groups, as well as three- and four-star tiers with plans to launch two new brands, American Idea and Scion.
+Against this backdrop, several segments are coming into greater focus as growth drivers – Asian travellers, business event and incentive groups, as well as three- and four-star tiers with Trump Hotels planning to launch two new brands, American Idea and Scion.

 “All of Asia has grown in the last two years.
 We first saw big growth on a small number, and now (there is) big growth on a much bigger number,” Conklin observed.

 Deals for Trump Hotels’ first two Asian properties, signed before Trump’s presidency and expected to materialise soon in Indonesia’s Lido and Bali, are hence seen as milestones in the group’s strategy to build brand recognition among Asian travellers and attract them to its hotels around the world, said Conklin.